Baby being tested for mitochondrial disease

-The term mitochondrial disease covers a group of rare genetic disorders that affect our mitochondria, the power plants of our body’s cells.
+Mitochondrial disease refers to a group of rare genetic disorders that affect our mitochondria, the power plants of our body’s cells.

 Because mitochondria are in virtually every cell, mitochondrial diseases can cause a range of symptoms including hearing loss, seizures, strokes, heart failure, muscle weakness and intellectual disability.
 Children with mitochondrial disease may have problems in multiple organs.

-Diagnosis allows children to access clinical trials and tailored care.
+Diagnosis allows children to access tailored care and potentially, clinical trials.

 Who does it affect?